ovh/cds/doc/tutorials/variables.md

 ## Variable scopes

-In CDS, it is possible to defines variables at different levels:
+In CDS, it is possible to define variables at different levels:

 - Project
 - Environment